 It’s time to get back on the saddle: drop the fat, rebuild my fitness and along the journey, put in place long-term healthy habits.

-As of April, 2020, I’m 75 lbs/34 kgs over my ideal weight.
-Daily mojo has definitely decreased, training sessions are frustrating, my blood pressure has increased, and my sleep quality has suffered.
+As of March 2021, I’m 80 lbs/36 kgs over my ideal weight.
+Daily mojo has definitely decreased, training sessions are frustrating, and my blood pressure is just beginning to cross into the “high” zone.
 Luckily, I don’t have any chronic injuries, and I’d like to keep it that way for a long, long time.

-- Lose 75+ lbs/34kg fat by December 15th (to weigh about 175 lbs/79 kgs) and bring basic biomarkers back into “excellent” status, (blood pressure, blood measures, body tape measures, resting heart rate)
+- Lose 80+ lbs/36+kg fat by (about) November 2021 (to weigh about 175 lbs/79 kgs) and bring basic biomarkers back into “excellent” status, (blood pressure, blood measures, body tape measures, resting heart rate)